Sarah Baartman: Display of remains

-Saint-Hilaire applied on behalf of the Muséum d' Histoire Naturelle to retain her remains (Cuvier had preserved her brain, genitalia and skeleton), on the grounds that it was of a singular specimen of humanity and therefore of special scientific interest.
+Saint-Hilaire applied on behalf of the Muséum d'Histoire Naturelle to retain her remains (Cuvier had preserved her brain, genitalia and skeleton), on the grounds that it was of a singular specimen of humanity and therefore of special scientific interest.
 The application was approved and Baartman's skeleton and body cast were displayed in Muséum d'histoire naturelle d’Angers.
 Her skull was stolen in 1827 but returned a few months later.
 The restored skeleton and skull continued to arouse the interest of visitors until the remains were moved to the Musée de l'Homme, when it was founded in 1937, and continued up until the late 1970s.
 Her body cast and skeleton stood side by side and faced away from the viewer which emphasised her steatopygia (accumulation of fat on the buttocks) while reinforcing that aspect as the primary interest of her body.
 The Baartman exhibit proved popular until it elicited complaints for being a degrading representation of women.
 The skeleton was removed in 1974, and the body cast in 1976.

 From the 1940s, there were sporadic calls for the return of her remains.
-A poem written in 1978 by South African poet Diana Ferrus, herself of Khoisan descent, entitled "I've come to take you home", played a pivotal role in spurring the movement to bring Baartman's remains back to her birth soil.
+A poem written in 1998 by South African poet Diana Ferrus, herself of Khoekhoe descent, titled "I've come to take you home", played a pivotal role in spurring the movement to bring Baartman's remains back to her birth soil.
 The case gained world-wide prominence only after American paleontologist Stephen Jay Gould wrote The Mismeasure of Man in the 1980s.
 Mansell Upham, a researcher and jurist specializing in colonial South African history, also helped spur the movement to bring Baartman's remains back to South Africa.
 After the victory of the African National Congress (ANC) in the 1994 South African general election, President Nelson Mandela formally requested that France return the remains.
 After much legal wrangling and debates in the French National Assembly, France acceded to the request on 6 March 2002.
 Her remains were repatriated to her homeland, the Gamtoos Valley, on 6 May 2002, and they were buried on 9 August 2002 on Vergaderingskop, a hill in the town of Hankey over 200 years after her birth.